mymth/vanillajs-datepicker/docs/options.md

 - Type: `String`
 - Default: `body`

-CSS selector for the element to appended the date picker.
+CSS selector for the element to append the date picker.

 > For constructor only.
 Cannot be used with `setOptions()`.
 > On inline picker, this option is ignored and overwritten to the associated element.